bormaxi8080/starred/README.md

 ## Others

+- [paulpogoda/OSINT-Tools-Tajikistan](https://github.com/paulpogoda/OSINT-Tools-Tajikistan) - Open Data and sources for OSINT in Tajikistan
+- [paulpogoda/OSINT-Tools-Uzbekistan](https://github.com/paulpogoda/OSINT-Tools-Uzbekistan) - A list of sources for OSINT in Uzbekistan
+- [paulpogoda/osint-cse](https://github.com/paulpogoda/osint-cse) - Custom Search Engines for OSINT
+- [paulpogoda/OSINT-for-countries](https://github.com/paulpogoda/OSINT-for-countries) - Methodology, links, tools for OSINT in different countries
+- [paulpogoda/OSINT-Tools-Kazakhstan](https://github.com/paulpogoda/OSINT-Tools-Kazakhstan) - I have compiled a list of OSINT tools that may be useful to you when conducting investigations related to Kazakhstan.
+Do you want me to add more?
+Make a pull-request.
+- [paulpogoda/OSINT-Tools-Kyrgyzstan](https://github.com/paulpogoda/OSINT-Tools-Kyrgyzstan) - OSINT for Kyrgyz Republic
 - [Escapingbug/awesome-browser-exploit](https://github.com/Escapingbug/awesome-browser-exploit) - awesome list of browser exploitation tutorials
 - [awesome-foss/awesome-sysadmin](https://github.com/awesome-foss/awesome-sysadmin) - A curated list of amazingly awesome open-source sysadmin resources.
 - [SocialLinks-IO/center-of-excellence](https://github.com/SocialLinks-IO/center-of-excellence) - A quick overview of what a Social Links OSINT CoE (Center of Excellence ) is.